MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/migrate-to-operations-manager-managed-instance.md

 # [Dashboard and Reports](#tab/dashboard-reports)

 Operations Manager supports the following four types of data visualizations.
-Here is a quick summary of what can be migrated:
+Below is a quick summary of what can be migrated:

 | Types of data visualizations | Can be migrated to Operations Manager managed instance (preview) | Recommendations |
 |---|---|---|---|---|